Articles of clothing, shirt, pants, dress, socks, comfortable clothing

 Don't underestimate the power of tailoring.
 If an item doesn't fit perfectly, consider alterations to make it work for your body.
 For a quick fix, safety pins can be a "best friend" for adjusting clothing on the fly.
 Some folks look for companies that can switch zippers for Velcro on existing garments to improve functionality.

 If getting clothes customized, be honest about your needs.
-One user provided detailed instructions for their stylist, explaining the need for tapered pants, short jackets, and tighter sleeves due to sitting and arm considerations, which led to a perfect outfit.
+One user provided detailed instructions for their stylist.
+They explained the need for tapered pants, short jackets, and tighter sleeves due to sitting and arm considerations.
+It led to a perfect outfit.

 When a rare style does fit, it might help to buy multiple pairs.

-"Very rarely do I come across a style of pants that fit my body, but when I do, I make sure to buy them because of the infrequent occurrence," one community member shared.
+"Very rarely do I come across a style of pants that fit my body," a community member wrote.
+"But when I do, I make sure to buy them because of the infrequent occurrence."

 Allowing individuals, including young children, to pick their own outfits can foster independence and confidence.
-One parent rearranged their daughter's dresser so she could easily reach seasonally-appropriate items from her chair, which she loved doing.
+One parent rearranged their daughter's dresser so she could easily reach seasonally-appropriate items from her chair.
 This small act can lead to a boost in self-esteem.

 Comfort is paramount.
 If an outfit isn't comfortable, it's not worth wearing.
 But comfort doesn't mean sacrificing style.